Rayane-T/labyrinth-project/README.md

 # labyrinth-project
-Semester project  : Labyrinth in python3 using library matplotlib and numpy
+Labyrinth in python3 using library matplotlib and numpy